CBIIT/crdc-datahub-ui/README.md

 Please see the instructions in [nginx/README.md](./nginx/README.md) for configuring the Nginx reverse proxy.

+For details on configuring the project, or for technical details on project features, please refer to [DOCUMENTATION.md](./DOCUMENTATION.md).

 ## Contributing

 We use Husky to run a pre-commit hook that will run ESLint and Prettier checks on staged files.
 If there are any issues, you will need to fix them before you can commit your changes.